 - Of the listed credit cards only the Firsttech cards use the PIN when paying in a store, all others are signature based.
 The Penfed cards are able to function in a PIN based environment at automated gas stations in Europe for example, but will still prefer signature in all other instances.
 State Department FCU let’s you choose.
 For more on that topic see here and here.

 - Some US banks have rather long (and irrational) lists of blocked countries where their cards won’t work.
-Not all of them communicate that openly.
+Not all of them state this openly.
 You should definitely ask to be safe.
 (Personal opinion: that list is crazy, there are EU and even Eurozone countries on that list…North Korea?
 Sure.
 Slovenia?
 Come on.)

 - Most US banks require you to inform them of your travel plans, so that they won’t block transactions abroad.
 Check with your bank.